bustr003/SEISMessageBuilder/README.md

 - Change Adds to a checkbox + combobox + popup style

 ## DONE
+11/30/2022
+- Added a message builder for changing the meeting type of an affirmed IEP.

 11/28/2022
 - Clear textbox upon clearing fields